J4NN0/8086-assembly-templates/README.md

 # Procedure using the stack
 An example of a procedure using the stack.

+# Menù
+A menù with several chioces.

+# Power
+A procedure will calculate power of a number.

 # Shift Bit
 A procedure shifting bit and calculate the value of the binary number.